 What is Data Parsing?

 Data parsing is the process of converting data from one format to another.
-For example, let’s say you have a PDF file, and you would need it as a JSON file.
+For example, let’s say you have a PDF file, and you need it as a JSON file.
 In this case, you would need a data parser that can parse raw PDF data into a machine-readable format.

-The conversion of one file format to another is possible with the help of a sub-field of AI, called Natural Language Processing (NLP), in which a string of symbols, special characters, and data structures are analyzed.
+The conversion of one file format to another is possible with the help of a subfield of AI called Natural Language Processing (NLP), in which a string of symbols, special characters, and data structures are analyzed.
 Based on user-defined rules, information is first structured and then organized, which gives the extracted data meaning.

-Important to keep in mind is, that depending on the contextual structures of the extracted data, different data parsing approaches can be applied.
+Important to keep in mind is that depending on the contextual structures of the extracted data, different data parsing approaches can be applied.
 Let’s have a look at how these different approaches work.

 Various Types of Data Parsing